Cherry Pecan Icebox Cookies

 Instructions

-• Whisk together the flour, baking powder, and salt in a medium bowl.
+1. Whisk together 2 cups all-purpose flour, 1 teaspoon baking powder, and ½ teaspoon kosher salt in a medium bowl.
 Set aside.

-• Add the butter, granulated, and brown sugar to the bowl of a stand mixer.
-Cream together the butter and sugar on medium high speed until light and fluffy, about 3 minutes.
-Add the egg and beat on medium high speed until light and fluffy, about 2 more mintues.
-Add the vanilla and almond extracts and mix until fully incorporated, about 1 minute.
+2. Add the softened butter, ½ cup granulated sugar, and ½ cup packed light brown sugar to the bowl of a stand mixer.
+Cream together the butter and sugar on medium-high speed until light and fluffy, about 3 minutes.
+Add 1 large egg and beat on medium-high speed until light and fluffy, about 2 more minutes.
+Add 1 teaspoon vanilla extract and 1/4 teaspoon almond extract and mix until fully incorporated, about 1 minute.

-• Add the flour mixture to the bowl of the stand mixer.
+3. Add the flour mixture to the bowl of the stand mixer.
 Mix on low speed until incorporated, about 1-2 minutes.
-Add the cherries and pecans, and mix on low speed until incorporated, 1-2 more minutes.
+Add 1 cup coarsely chopped glace cherries or drained maraschino cherries and 1/4 cup coarsely chopped pecans, and mix on low speed until incorporated, 1-2 more minutes.

 Nutrition